 Yes, there is the double proving, just so you can get some nice fluffy doughnuts, but if you get on with something else, you won’t even notice how time flies by and you dough is nice and risen.

-The secret to always baking perfect doughnuts is letting them proof in a warm place, so that the dough can double in size, otherwise the doughnuts will be flat in the end.
+Note!
+It is important to let the dough rise in a warm place, so that the dough can double in size, otherwise the doughnuts will be flat in the end.
 And do prepare yourself for some good kneading.
 5 minutes at least, no cheating, please.

 But then, when you get to have a bite of these super duper doughnuts, you will congratulate yourself on the great job you have done.